Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 What’s the fastest online business loan?

-Many online providers offer funding in as little as 24 hours after approval.
-However, how long it takes to get approved will depend on your specific application.
+Many online providers offer fast funding in as little as 24 hours after approval.
+However, how long it takes to get approved depends on your specific application.

 How long has Quicken Loans been in business?